Wesley-GITT/CSC207-Project/README.md

 \* Note that a product must corresponds a book instance.
 A book instance is created by accessing Google Books API

 ### Database:
-Here are how the database is designed to record the data, entities should rely on then but shouldn't be identical to their database conterparts.
+Here are how the database is designed to record the data, entities should rely on them but shouldn't be identical to their database conterparts.

 <table>
   <tbody>